 A dragon has a limited supply of hydrogen and methane.
-Typically, a dragon can breath 8-10 times before completely exhausted its fuel supply.
+Typically, a dragon can breath 7-10 times (this varies with each dragon) before completely exhausting its fuel supply.
 A dragon must eat to replenish its internal gases and this takes time.
 A dragon can fully reinflate its fuel bladders in one to two days.
 The loss of buoyancy also means that the dragon will tire slightly more quickly from flight, but this effect is very minor.

 Dragon scales are likewise impressive.
 Each dragon has a unique set of scales.
 Like a fingerprint, no two dragons have identical scales.
 So, a scale can be used to identify a specific dragon.
 Dragon colors vary from dragon to dragon.
 Different body areas will also exhibit variations in coloring.
 Dragon scales found near lairs show that grey, black, green and red are the most common colors.
 White and blue scales have been found but are less common.
 Scale sizes vary depending on what part of the body they cover.
 The largest scales cover the breast and back.
 The smallest scales cover the head around the eyes and mouth.
 The former may reach 50 cm in length while the latter are about 10 cm long.